 “If you want to talk about bad spouses, you are the only bad spouse here since you lied, cheated, and broke the most sacred contract two individuals can enter into.”

 “You are not allowed to define me, put me down, or create non-existent flaws.
-You are the one who is flawed and that is evidenced by the fact that you cheated.”
+It is you who is flawed and that is evidenced by the fact that you cheated.”

 “You are in control of yourself and your actions and you take full responsibility for your choices and actions.”